×

 • Romans 11:8

-Israel has sought righteousness through following the law’s rules, and has failed to obtain it.
+Israel has sought righteousness through following the Law’s rules and has failed to obtain it.
 Only the remnant that God has chosen have found righteousness (through faith).
 God has allowed the rest of His chosen people to rebel against Him.

-Even though the Israelites say they are being zealous for God and want to prove they are righteous through following the rules of the law, they have failed (Romans 10:2), what Israel is seeking, it has not obtained.
 This makes intuitive sense; following a list of rules to “make God favor me” is tantamount to treating God like a genie in a bottle.
 Trying to make God do something for us could never cause us to be transformed by God.
-On the other hand, those whom God set aside, as a remnant (v.
-5), have obtained what the rest of Israel seeks, those who were chosen obtained it: through faith, not by following rules from the law (Romans 9:32).
-This also makes intuitive sense; believing and following God leads us to become who God wants us to be, and God desires us to be righteous.
-“Righteous” simply means in harmony with the way things are supposed to be.
-God made the world perfect, pronounced it “good”, and then it fell because of sin.
-“Righteousness” simply means living in harmony with others according to our design, which Paul will instruct his Roman audience on in chapters 12-16.
-This can only be accomplished by faith, believing God in our daily living.
+On the other hand, those whom God set aside, as a remnant (v 5), have obtained what the rest of Israel seeks, those who were chosen obtained it (v 7): through faith, not by following rules from the Law (Romans 9:32).

-The righteous remnant includes Paul, who at the beginning of the chapter shows that he, an Israelite, is also a believer in Jesus Christ.
+The righteous remnant includes Paul, who at the beginning of the chapter showed that he, an Israelite, is also a believer in Jesus Christ.
 This definitively proves that Paul is not teaching that God has rejected those of Israel, for then Paul would be teaching that he himself has been rejected.

 Biblical Text